-In a world that bypasses a layer of physical testing, it is important that we create designs that are robust to changes in on-coming flow and recognise that ‘real world’ conditions don’t always match our models.
+In a world that increasingly bypasses a layer of physical testing, it becomes essential to create designs that are robust to changes in on-coming flow.
+Moreover, we must recognize that ‘real world’ conditions do not always align with our CFD models.

-Thankfully, there are often some simple changes that we can make to our testing methodologies to encourage robust engineering.
-It is why, for example, we encourage testing with a small amount of yaw on straightline car simulations.
+Thankfully, there are often some simple changes that we can make to our testing methodologies to encourage robust engineering and accurate CFD simulations.
+It is why, for example, we encourage testing with a small amount of yaw on straight-line car simulations.

 Race cars will reach their highest speeds along the straight sections of the track.
-The maximum speed that can be obtained on a given straight will be determined by a number of factors such as the engine power, gear ratios and, importantly for us, the aerodynamic drag – how much the car resists being moved through the air.
+However, the maximum speed that can be obtained on a given straight will be determined by a number of factors such as the engine power, gear ratios and, importantly for us, the aerodynamic drag – essentially, how much the car resists being moved through the air.

-Aerodynamicists will therefore simulate their vehicles in straight-line conditions and look for design improvements that will reduce drag.
-This setup will typically be:
+Consequently, aerodynamicists simulate their vehicles in straight-line conditions, seeking design improvements that will reduce drag.

 • A lower, flatter ride height compared to corner conditions.
 The increased aerodynamic load at higher speeds tends to push the car towards the ground.